 What to expect on a Golden Monkey trekking safari in Mgahinga National Park

 Golden monkey trekking is an exciting activity, only carried out in Mgahinga National Park in Uganda, and the activity involves walking through the forest on foot in search of the golden monkey habituated families.
-Golden monkey trekking is easier than mountain gorilla trekking since they live in the lower lands compared to gorillas who prefer the higher areas of the national park.
+Unlike mountain gorilla trekking, golden monkey trekking is easier since they live in the lower lands, compared to gorillas, who prefer the higher areas of the national park.